-The engagement team, others in our firm, as appropriate, our firm, and our network firms have complied with all relevant ethical requirements regarding independence.
+The engagement team, others in our firm, as appropriate, and our firm have complied with all relevant ethical requirements regarding independence under the American Institute of Certified Public Accountants ("AICPA") independence standards, contained in the Code of Professional Conduct.

 We identified independence threats related to the preparation of the financial statements and proposing journal entries.
-We have applied certain safeguards to reduce the threats to an acceptable level, including using an independent party within the firm to perform a quality control review of the financial statements, and obtaining confirmation from The Orange County Local Agency Formation Commission Organization management that their review of the financial statements included comparing the financial statements and footnotes to the underlying accounting records.
+We have applied certain safeguards to reduce the threats to an acceptable level, including using an independent party within the firm to perform a quality control review of the financial statements, and obtaining confirmation from The Orange County Local Agency Formation Commission management that their review of the financial statements included comparing the financial statements and footnotes to the underlying accounting records.